How is child support calculated in Texas?

 For example, if average net monthly resources are $3000, then monthly Texas child support under the guidelines would be $1,200 for one child, which is found by multiplying $6,000 by 20%.Contact Us

 Don’t hesitate to contact the Guest and Gray Law Firm team in Kaufman County for your child support case.
 We can help you with the important steps you need to take to care for your family.
-You can visit us at our conveniently located offices in Forney, Rockwall, or Kaufman, or give us a call for a free, confidential consultation.
+You can visit us at our conveniently located offices in Forney, Rockwall, or Plano, or give us a call for a free, confidential consultation.